Sceemer/Tool-Kit/README.md

 ## Now Tool-Kit is installed successfully.
 To run Tool-Kit Type Tool-Kit

-Now type Tool-Kit from anywhare in your terminl to open Tool-Kit.
+Now type `Tool-Kit` from anywhare in your terminal to open Tool-Kit.

 <br/>